EloiseRosen/TabSnoozey/README.md

 # TabSnoozey
-A Chrome extension that snoozes tabs
+A Chrome extension that snoozes tabs until you need them.